pharath/pharath.github.io/_posts/2023-01-14-lecture-notes-IAI.md

 **Every sentence** of first-order logic can be converted into an inferentially equivalent **CNF sentence**.

+### CNF for FOL

+- Eliminate implications
+- Move $\lnot$ inwards
+- Standardize variables
+- Skolemize
+- Drop universal quantifiers
+- Distribute $\lor$ over $\land$
+- Apply resolution: first-order literals are complementary if one **unifies** with the negation of the other
+- factoring:
+    - i.e. removal of redundant literals
+    - **first-order factoring** reduces two literals to one if they are **unifiable**.
+    - The unifier must be applied to the entire clause

 ### Herbrand's Theorem

 **Herbrand universe**: If $S$ is a set of clauses, then $H_S$, is the **set of all ground terms** constructible from